thyraxx/ValheimCheat/README.md

 - No movement penalty for wearing armor/weight or charging bow

 ##### Main menu
-- Search for more/less servers, use **serverlimit \<number>** for the amount of server it can find (not including the ones that aren't matched)
+- Search for more/less servers, use **serverlimit \<number>** console command for the amount of server it can find (not including the ones that aren't matched)
-- Set server filter for only public or servers with only a password, use **hasserverpassword <true/false>**
+- Set server filter for only public or servers with only a password, use **hasserverpassword <true/false>** console command